Rushing the Split Step

 Also known as: early split step, premature split step

-Rushing the split step means landing from the small hop too early, before the opponent has actually struck the ball, leaving the player flat-footed and unable to react to the true direction of the shot.
+Rushing the split step means landing from the hop too early, before the opponent has actually struck the ball.
+This leaves the player flat-footed and unable to react to the true direction of the shot.

-This fault is common among players who feel that moving early equals reacting quickly, when the opposite is often true: a split step timed to the opponent's contact provides a genuinely faster first step than one that lands too soon, because the legs are still loaded and ready rather than already flat and static.
-Correcting a rushed split step usually means deliberately delaying the jump's trigger — watching the opponent's racquet all the way to contact rather than reacting to their earlier preparation — so the landing and the read happen at the same instant.
+The fault is common among players who feel that moving early equals reacting quickly, when the opposite is usually true.
+This means a hop timed to contact produces a genuinely faster first step than one landing too soon.
+This is.
+This is because the legs are still loaded rather than flat and static.
+Correcting it usually means deliberately delaying the trigger.
+This means watching the opponent's racquet all the way to contact rather than reacting to their earlier preparation.
+This means.
+As a result, the landing and the read happen at the same instant.

 Example

-A player who hops and lands well before their opponent actually strikes the ball is rushing the split step, and often finds themselves flat-footed and a half-step slow to the resulting shot.
+A player who hops and lands well before the opponent actually strikes is doing exactly this, and usually finds themselves flat-footed and a half-step slow to the shot.

 Why it matters

-A mistimed split step undermines every recovery step that follows it.
-SwingVantage tracks split-step landing timing relative to the opponent's contact to show whether the read is happening early, on time, or too late.
+Mistiming this undermines every recovery movement that follows.
+SwingVantage tracks landing timing against the opponent's contact to show whether the read is early, on time, or late.

 How it shows up on video

-SwingVantage measures the timing of the split-step landing relative to the opponent's contact frame, flagging landings that occur well before the opponent strikes the ball.
+SwingVantage measures the landing frame against the opponent's contact frame, flagging anything that touches down well before the strike.

 Common mistakes

-- Jumping the split step in reaction to the opponent's backswing instead of their contact
+- Triggering off the opponent's backswing instead of their contact

-- Believing that moving earlier is always faster, when a mistimed split step actually slows the first reactive step
+- Believing that moving earlier is always faster, when mistiming actually slows the first reactive step

 In SwingVantage Motion Lab

-SwingVantage cross-references the player's split-step landing frame against the opponent's ball-contact frame to quantify whether the timing is early, synchronized, or late.
+SwingVantage cross-references the landing frame against the ball-contact frame to quantify whether timing is early, synchronised, or late.

 Frequently asked questions